 Q: What is Amazon DevOps Guru?

 A: Amazon DevOps Guru is a service powered by machine learning (ML) that is designed to make it easy to improve an application’s operational performance and availability.
 DevOps Guru helps detect behaviors that deviate from normal operating patterns so you can identify operational issues long before they impact your customers.
 DevOps Guru uses ML models informed by years of Amazon.com and AWS operational excellence to help identify anomalous application behavior (for example, increased latency, error rates, resource constraints, and others) and surface critical issues that could cause potential outages or service disruptions.
-When DevOps Guru identifies a critical issue, it automatically sends an alert and provides a summary of related anomalies, the likely root cause, and context for when and where the issue occurred.
+When DevOps Guru identifies a critical issue, it automatically sends an alert and provides a summary of related anomalies, and context for when and where the issue occurred.
 When possible, DevOps Guru is designed to also provide recommendations on how to remediate the issue.

 Q: Why should I use Amazon DevOps Guru?

 A: Amazon DevOps Guru is designed to save you hours—if not days—of time and effort spent detecting, debugging, and resolving operational issues, enabling you to effectively monitor complex and evolving applications.
 It helps avoid common oversights and errors in monitoring, such as missing alarms, which cause application downtime.
 When operational issues occur, DevOps Guru saves debugging time by fetching relevant and specific information from a large number of data sources.
 DevOps Guru generates operational insights to alert you of the issue, with a summary of related anomalies, contextual information about why and when the issue occurred, along with recommendations on how to remediate issues and reduce application downtime.